mwolfeu/cges/README.md

 **Content**: Avenir - Deprecated
 **ALL FONT**: Noto Sans

-## Components and columns in the JSON
+## Components and columns in the config files

-There are three basic programmatic components created for this project.
+There are four basic programmatic components created for this project.
 They are a:

 - Carousel component
 - Grid component
 - List component
 - Map component

 The rest of this document will be devoted to documenting each column required for each of the above components.
+All file locations are for developers.
+To change the static content only, (see warning above) the directories would be docs.
+Ex: cges/public/cges/img would be cges/docs/img.

 ### Carousel